Diberget is a trusted diamond supplier to many silver/goldsmiths and jewelers and related businesses.

 Purchasing certified diamonds

-When you buy a diamond with a certificate, it has been assessed by a recognised laboratory on the basis of a number of price-defining factors.
+When you buy a diamond with a certificate, it has been assessed by a recognized laboratory on the basis of a number of price-defining factors.
 With a certificate, you can be assured of the quality of the diamond.
 However, a certificate does not specify the value of a diamond.
 It is purely an analysis of the quality of the diamond and does not make any claims relating to its value.

 - Quality of the cut